galvdat-hthieu/vgupe2024_team8/Report.md

 <a id="item-five"></a>
-## 5. Framework
+## 5. System architecture
-This report outlines the design and implementation of a Pharmacy Management System using Hibernate, Postgre SQL, and the MVC pattern.
-Hibernate has available operations to connect, store, and modify data in the database because this is an open source and automatically generates SQL queries based on the entity mappings.
-In addition, Hibernate supports multiple database dialects which means we can switch databases with minimal configuration changes.
+This section outlines the architecture of the Pharmacy Management System.
+### Framework
+- Hibernate : used for Object-Relational Mapping (ORM) to interact with databases.
+Provides some onjects for database operation and manages entities in the database.
-### System Architecture
+### Library
-- Hibernate:  Used for ORM to map Java objects to database tables.
-- PostgreSQL JDBC Driver: Allows Java to connect to PostgreSQL databases.
+- PostgreSQL JDBC Driver: provide the JDBC driver for PostgreSQL database.
+Allow Java application to connect to databases
+- Java Standard libray: Collections, Input/Output, Exception Handling (java.util, java.io, etc.)
+- iText: for creating and designing PDF documents in Java.
+Use to generate bills, invoices of the transaction.
+- Swing : used to build  the graphical user interface of the application
+### Tools
+- Maven Jar Plugin : used to build JAR file.
+- Maven Shade Plugin : used to packages all dependencies into a single JAR file.
+### Architectural Pattern and Directory Structure
+This application is built base on the Model-View-Control pattern:
+#### Model
 - model/: Contains entity classes representing the database tables.
 - repository/: Contains repository classes for database operations.
 - service/: Contains service classes that implement business logic.
+#### View
-- view/: Contains Swing form classes for the GUI.
+- view/: Contains Swing form classes for the GUI including action listeners for handling user input
+#### Controller
+- Intergrated into the GUI form
+#### Utilities
 - util/: Contains utility classes.
+#### Other resource
 - hibernate.cfg.xml: Configuration file for Hibernate.
 Important for database connection details and mappings.

 <a id="item-six"></a>
 ## 6. Technologies Used
    - Hibernate: ORM framework for mapping Java objects to database tables.